0xTCG/aldy/README.rst

       but is found in the sample (this indicates that Aldy found a novel minor star-allele)
     + ``MISSING``: neutral variant is associated with the star-allele in the database, but is **NOT** found in the sample (this also indicates that Aldy found a novel minor star-allele)

+**Note:** All alleles ending with "X" or "XN" (where N is a digit) suffix are minor modifications of the parent database alleles and were added by the Aldy authors.
+These alleles do not exist in the source databases.

 VCF support
 -----------